 Gathering in Elko, NV, to sing songs and tell stories or recite poetry

 about their lives.
 The WFC has taken Americans on reciprocal trips to

 visit ranching communities in Mongolia, Brazil, Argentina, and France.

-matter what country you live in, livestock needs someone to do the
+matter what country you live in, livestock needs someone to do the daily

 Article by Mike Laughlin